IgnisDa/ryot/docs/content/importing.md

 - Copy the token that was just generated.
 - Enter the details in the inputs.

-## Generic JSON
+## MediaJSON

-This can be used to import data from a generic JSON file.
+This can be used to import media from a generic JSON file.
 The import format required is described in the [exporting](guides/exporting.md#type-definition) documentation.